-NRS 289.060 Notification and requirements for interrogation or hearing relating to investigation.
+NRS 289.060 Notification and requirements for interview, interrogation or hearing relating to investigation; prohibition against use of certain statements or answers in subsequent criminal proceedings.

-1. Except as otherwise provided in this subsection, a law enforcement agency shall, not later than 48 hours before any interrogation or hearing is held relating to an investigation conducted pursuant to NRS 289.057, provide written notice to the peace officer.
-A peace officer may waive the notice required pursuant to this section.
+1. Except as otherwise provided in this subsection, a law enforcement agency shall, not later than 48 hours before any interrogation or hearing is held relating to an investigation conducted pursuant to NRS 289.057, provide a written notice to the peace officer who is the subject of the investigation.
+If the law enforcement agency believes that any other peace officer has any knowledge of any fact relating to the complaint or allegation against the peace officer who is the subject of the investigation, the law enforcement agency shall provide a written notice to the peace officer advising the peace officer that he or she must appear and be interviewed as a witness in connection with the investigation.
+Any peace officer who serves as a witness during an interview must be allowed a reasonable opportunity to arrange for the presence and assistance of a representative authorized by NRS 289.080.
+Any peace officer specified in this subsection may waive the notice required pursuant to this section.

-2. The notice must include:
+2. The notice provided to the peace officer who is the subject of the investigation must include:

-- (a) A description of the nature of the investigation; - (b) A summary of alleged misconduct of the peace officer; - (c) The date, time and place of the interrogation or hearing; - (d) The name and rank of the officer in charge of the investigation and the officers who will conduct any interrogation; - (e) The name of any other person who will be present at any interrogation or hearing; and
+(a) A description of the nature of the investigation;

+(b) A summary of alleged misconduct of the peace officer;

+(c) The date, time and place of the interrogation or hearing;

+(d) The name and rank of the officer in charge of the investigation and the officers who will conduct any interrogation or hearing;

+(e) The name of any other person who will be present at any interrogation or hearing; and